The Plakat betta is a lovely variation of the common betta with short fins and distinct hues that can complement any aquarium.

 Plakat vs Halfmoon Plakat Betta

-The main distinction between a Plakat Betta and a Halfmoon Betta is their fins.
-The Plakat Betta’s fins are shorter than those of the Halfmoon Betta.
+The main distinction between a Plakat betta and a Halfmoon betta is the fins.
+The Plakat betta’s fins are shorter than those of the Halfmoon.

 Even though Plakat bettas are hardy fish, they’re still sensitive to poor water conditions.

 To ensure your fish stay healthy, you should do a 25-50% water change every week and vacuum the gravel to remove any uneaten food or waste.

 Also, you should test the water regularly for proper levels of ammonia, nitrites, and nitrates using a water test kit.

 To clean off algae, you can use an algae scraper or a toothbrush, but be careful not to scratch the glass.